CAMeL-Lab/camel_morph/official_releases/eacl2024_release/README.md

 # Camel Morph EACL 2024

 This section guides you through the process of inspecting, making use of, and replicating the results obtained for the EACL 2024 Camel Morph paper.
 All the data and code (including relevant Camel Tools modules) required to replicate the paper results are already contained in the standalone `camel_morph/official_releases/eacl2024_release/` directory.
-Furthermore, the generated DB can be read using the official [Camel Tools](https://github.com/CAMeL-Lab/camel_tools) release, but the evaluation/statistics scripts can only run using the Camel Tools modules included in the latter directory.
+Furthermore, the generated DB can be read using the official [Camel Tools](https://github.com/CAMeL-Lab/camel_tools) release, but the evaluation/statistics scripts can only ran using the Camel Tools modules included in the latter directory.
 To replicate the paper results, follow the below instructions.

 ## Installation